icebox827/raven/README.md

 In this project we:
 - Made a model for users.
+- Made a model for posts.
-- Made a model for events.
+- Made a model for comments.
-- Made a model for invitations
+- Made a model for frienships.
-- Made associations between the user and the event model.
+- Made associations between the user and the friendship model.
-- Made associations for attendee and attended_event
+- Made associations for creator and receiver of friend request.

+## Prerequisites

+Ruby: 2.7.2 Rails: 6.1.1 Postgres: >=13

 ## Usage